jpassaro/mothersback/doc/intention.md

 #### <a name="addl-structure">Additional graph structure</a>

-We impose additional structure or requirements alongside the usual definition of an undirected loopless graph.
+We start with the usual definition of a loopless undirected graph: namely a set `V` of vertices, and a set `E` of edges, which are labeled cardinality-2 subsets of `V` (i.e. unordered pairs of vertices).
+(The labeling is because in principle we could have more than one edge connecting the same pair of vertices.)

+To form our "canvas", we add for each vertex a cyclic ordering of the edges adjacent to each vertex:

-> A "canvas" consists of a set of nodes and, for each node,
+> A canvas consists of a set of vertices, a set of edges, and, for each vertex,
-> a finite sequence of neighboring nodes or edges on that
-> node: each edge has a unique "successor" edge with respect
+> a finite sequence of edges on that vertex: each edge has a unique "successor"
-> to the node, and also is the successor to some unique "predecessor"
+> edge with respect to the vertex, and also is the successor to some unique
-> edge on that node.
+> "predecessor" edge on that vertex.
+Which edge comes first for a given vertex
+> has no impact on the canvas as long as the cyclic order (the
+> successor/predecessor relation) remains constant.

-Following from successor to successor results in visiting every edge on the given node.
+Following from successor to successor results in visiting every edge on the given vertex.

 The easiest way to visualize this is in the familiar 2D cartesian plane: given a point, you get the ordering by passing a radius counter-clockwise around the